 These villages are to be the focus for new small scale development under policy RA1.
-Community support is demonstrated by the views of the Parish Council as the locally elected representative of those communities.
+Community support is demonstrated by the views of the Parish Council as the locally elected representative of those communities or through alternative mechanisms introduced in the Localism Bill..